anthony-tresontani/django-adaptors/docs/index.rst

     A1  C1  C2  C3
     A2  C4  C5  C6    --> (A1,B1,C1), (A1,B2,C2), (A1,B3,C3), (A2,B1,C4) ...
     A3  C7  C8  C9

+`update`
+	Set as a dictionnary with the 'keys' value defining the list of 'natural keys'.
+	If the value is found, update instead of creating a new object.
+	If the value is not found, create a new object.

 Importer option